-The PIV Applet doesn't implement any cryptographic services.
-But when needed this applet use cryptographic services provided by the card platform.
+The PIV Applet and the OATH Applet do not implement any cryptographic services.
+But when needed these applets use cryptographic services provided by the card platform.
 The cryptographic module ensures on-card applets safe coexistence thanks to its Virtual Machine (VM) and firewall.
 The Java VM is fully compliant with the Java Card standard [7].

 The card life cycle is managed according to the Global Platform (GP) specification.
 Issued cards have been loaded with applet, cryptographic keys, and a PIN, and are moreover in the "SECURED" state.
 The security implementation is fully compliant with the Global Platform (GP) specification [4][12].

 The cryptographic module integrates symmetric and asymmetric cryptographic algorithms as specified in the Java Card specification [5] and platform offers RSA & ECDSA for Signature/Verification, SHA-1, SHA-256, SHA-384, SHA-512 hashing functions, on-board RSA Key generation, on-board ECC key generation, Triple-DES CBC and ECB , AES ECB and CBC and CMAC algorithms.